Blue plaques in York with a Rowntree connection

 This plaque on his birthplace at ‘Top House‘ on the corner of Bootham and St Marys went up on 1 June 2016.
 It was unveiled by Dianne Willcocks of the Joseph Rowntree Foundation and Andrew Scott of the York Civic Trust.

-We created a film installation (Seebohm Rowntree 360) outlining his wide-ranging achievements.
+We’ve also created a film installation (Seebohm Rowntree 360) outlining his wide-ranging achievements.

 A Plaque for Joseph Rowntree

 Look out for the commemorative plaque for Joseph Rowntree outside Pizza Hut, on Pavement, the site of the building where he was born.
 As with Seebohm’s plaque, we collaborated with the York Civic Trust and the Joseph Rowntree Foundation for this plaque to mark the place where the Rowntree story in York all began.
 The official unveiling was by Julia Unwin CBE, Chief Executive of the Joseph Rowntree Foundation, and Peter Addyman CBE, of the York Civic Trust on Monday 29 October 2014.
 Also pictured, Bridget Morris of the Rowntree Society.